msg-systems/sap-bp-mcp-server/README.md

 Download the latest JAR file from the [releases section](../../releases) of this repository, or build from source using the instructions below.

 ### 4. Configure the Application
-Edit the application configuration _environmentSetup.properties_ to match your environment:
+Copy and edit the application configuration file _environmentSetup.properties.template_ to match your environment:

 ```properties
 # SAP Connection Configuration